nestoru/docker-showcases/README.md

 $ docker tag -f <image name or id> dockreg.sample.com/regproxy:latest #If everything went fine it is time to tag the images and repositories directories
 $ docker login https://dockreg.sample.com #you should be able to login.
 If you are not you missed something above
 $ docker push  dockreg.sample.com/regproxy:latest #This will take a while as you are uploading your image to the secure registry

-$ # Access https://dockreg.sample.com/v1/search?q= from a browser and you should see your image listed there.
-$ # Look into  /var/docker-registry/ in the host and you will see
-$ #we want to make sure everything will work after a restart so run 'sudo reboot'
+$ #access https://dockreg.sample.com/v1/search?q= from a browser and you should see your image listed there.
+Look into  /var/docker-registry/ in the host to confirm the data is there.
+Wwe want to make sure everything will work after a restart so run 'sudo reboot'
 $ docker ps #must show the two containers running and the registry should still respond that is hosting regproxy image
 $ tree ~/workspace/docker #This is the status of the docker projects so far which includes just building an internal secure registry
 ~/workspace/docker